szKarlen/atomics.net/Documentation/memorymodel101.md

 atomics.net design and implementation
 -------

-Project aims to be very close to C++ 11 standard atomics by design and provides memory order parameter for construction.
-Some flags are prohibited and not supported.
-For example, C++ 11 compatible Relaxed flag is marked as obsolete with compiler warning or exception at runtime.
+Project aims to be very close to C++ 11 standard atomics by design and provides [memory order](http://en.cppreference.com/w/cpp/atomic/memory_order) flags for primitives.
+Some of them are prohibited and not supported.
+For example, the Relaxed flag from C++ 11 compatible is marked as obsolete with compiler warning and exception at runtime.

 Even tough minimum supported version is .NET 4.5, you can compile for .NET 4.0 and earlier.
 The Itanium-related reordering fences will be present (discussed a little bit later [below](#itanium)).